PMBio/limix-backup/README.md

 ### Using Pip

-If you don't have Conda (or don't use the above method), Limix can be installed via Pip package manager.
+If you don't have Conda (or don't want to use the above method), Limix can be installed via Pip package manager.
 ```
 pip install limix
 ```